johannalehto/kanji-flash-cards/kanji-app/documentation/test_documentation.md

 ### Application logic

-The `KanjiService` class responsible of to the application logic is tested with the [TestKanjiService](https://github.com/johannalehto/ot-harjoitustyo/blob/main/kanji-app/src/tests/kanji_service_test.py) test class.
-The KanjiService-object utilizes injected dependencies, and for the test a stub class `CardStub` was created to provide mock entities for the service class.
+The `KanjiService` class responsible of the application logic is tested with the [TestKanjiService](https://github.com/johannalehto/ot-harjoitustyo/blob/main/kanji-app/src/tests/services/kanji_service_test.py) test class.
+The KanjiService-object utilizes injected dependencies, and for the test a stub class `CardStub` was created to provide mock object for the service class.

 ### Entities